jeremywillans/webex-scripts/AD Group Sync/README.md

     - ReportId (optional) - UserId or RoomId to send error status updates
     - ExemptUsers (optional) - Array of users to be excluded from the Sync **removal** process
 4. Update CSV File with AD Group to Webex Space details
-    - **Note:** Space ID is required, this can be easily obtained from the [Developer API](https://developer.webex.com/docs/api/v1/rooms/list-rooms) or by adding `astronaut@webex.bot` to the space
+    - **Note:** RoomId is required, this can be easily obtained from the [Developer API](https://developer.webex.com/docs/api/v1/rooms/list-rooms) or by adding `astronaut@webex.bot` to the space
 5. Add the bot registered above to applicable Webex Spaces
 6. Run Script!
 You can use the argument -Debug to get better visibility of the process
 7. Use Windows Task Scheduler to automate exection of this script on a regular basis to keep Webex in sync